Policies and Procedures

 Checkouts

 Frequent early dismissals from school severely impede a student’s chances for academic success and disrupt the classroom for others.
 For the sake of every child’s education, please limit early checkouts to real emergencies.
-Check-outs cannot be done after 2:15.
-The check-out window closes at 2:15 and reopens at 3:10.
+Check-outs cannot be done after 2:20 due to safety of students during dismissal procedures.
+The check-out window closes at 2:20 and reopens at 3:10.

 Assembly Guidelines